KBVO: As a separate entertainment-based station; MyNetworkTV affiliation

-KBVO-DT3

-KBVO-DT3 is the Antenna TV-owned-and-operated third digital subchannel of KBVO, broadcasting in standard definition on UHF channel 27.3 (or virtual channel 14.3).
-On October 29, 2018, KBVO launched a digital subchannel on virtual channel 14.3 to serve as an affiliate of Heroes & Icons under an agreement with network parent Weigel Broadcasting.

-KBVO-DT4

-KBVO-DT4 is the Defy TV-affiliated fourth digital subchannel of KBVO, broadcasting in standard definition on UHF channel 27.4 (or virtual channel 14.4).
-Defy TV is owned by the Katz Broadcasting subsidiary of the E. W. Scripps Company.

 Programming

 KBVO carries the entire nighttime-exclusive MyNetworkTV programming schedule; however, the station may timeshift the MyNetworkTV schedule to late evening and/or overnight timeslots to accommodate local or regional sporting events and fulfill advertising commitments for commercials sold for carriage during local ad breaks within the service's prime time lineup.
 In addition, KBVO may take on the responsibility of running NBC network programs in the event that sister station KXAN-TV is unable to carry them because of extended breaking news or severe weather coverage.